Seminole: Origins

 Native American refugees from northern wars, such as the Yuchi and Yamasee after the Yamasee War in South Carolina, migrated into Spanish Florida in the early 18th century.
-More arrived in the second half of the 18th century, as the Lower Creeks, part of the Muscogee people, began to migrate from several of their towns into Florida to evade the dominance of the Upper Creeks and pressure from encroaching colonists from the Province of Carolina.
-They spoke primarily Hitchiti, of which Mikasuki is a dialect, which is the primary traditional language spoken today by the Miccosukee in Florida.
+The Yuchi did not speak a Muskogean language (the Mikasuki language is Muskogean), but shared the culture of the Muscogee people (called "Creeks" by the English).
+They had belonged to the Muscogee Creek Confederacy before moving to Florida.
+More arrived in the second half of the 18th century, as the Lower Creeks, part of the Muscogee people, such as Chief Billy Emathla fled from several of their towns into Florida to evade the dominance of the Upper Creeks and pressure from encroaching colonists from the Province of Carolina.
+In 1818 chief Billy Emathla was identified as the chief of a Yuchi town of about 75 people associated with Mikasuki villages east of Tallahassee.

+They spoke primarily Hitchiti, of which Mikasuki is a dialect.
+This is the primary traditional language spoken today by the Miccosukee in Florida.
 Also fleeing to Florida were African Americans who had escaped from slavery in the Southern Colonies.

-The new arrivals moved into virtually uninhabited lands that had once been peopled by several cultures indigenous to Florida, such as the Apalachee, Timucua, Calusa, and others.
-The native population had been devastated by infectious diseases brought by Spanish explorers in the 1500s and later colonization by European settlers.
-Later, raids by Carolina and Native American slavers destroyed the string of Spanish missions across northern Florida, and most of the survivors left for Cuba when the Spanish withdrew after ceding Florida to the British in 1763, following the French and Indian War.
+The new arrivals moved into virtually uninhabited lands that had once been peopled by several cultures indigenous to Florida, such as the Apalachee, Timucua, Calusa and others.
+The native population had been devastated by infectious diseases brought by Spanish explorers in the 1500s and later colonization by additional European settlers.
+Later, raids by Carolina and Native American slavers destroyed the string of Spanish missions across northern Florida.
+Most of the survivors left for Cuba when the Spanish withdrew, after ceding Florida to the British in 1763, following Britain's victory in the French and Indian War.

+John Swanton stated in the mid-20th century that the Seminole encountered and absorbed the Calusa who had remained in southwest Florida after the Spanish withdrew.
+More recent scholarship since the turn of the 21st century holds that there is no documentary evidence of that assertion.